For Engineers

 "A problem well stated is a problem half-solved.” - Charles Kettering

-Here, I will focus on answering the following questions.
-1) How do neurons generate and transmit potentials?
-2) How is it different from electric current?
-3) What features make it possible to translate to electronic circuits?
-4) How to explain the seemingly complex brain functions in a simple way & how feasible it is to replicate it?
-5) How was it possible to derive a circuit mechanism by the semblance hypothesis?
-6) How can we compare electromagnetism with that of the induction of inner sensations?
-7) How does this function relates to the basic electronic circuit principles?
+In this work, I aim to address the following questions: 1) How do neurons generate and transmit electrical potentials?
+2) In what ways does this differ from conventional electric current?
+3) What features of neuronal signaling make translation into electronic circuits possible?
+4) How can we explain complex brain functions simply, and how feasible is it to replicate them?
+5) How does the semblance hypothesis enable the derivation of a circuit-like mechanism?
+6) How can we compare electromagnetic principles with the induction of inner sensations?
+7) How do these functions relate to fundamental electronic circuit principles?

 Foot Notes